-A personal loan can also be known as an advanced fee loan.
-Not all advance fee loans are scams.
+Have you ever received a call with an offer to borrow money that just sounds too good to be true?
+But you are hurting for cash, so you check it out.
+You could be the victim of a personal loan scam, also known as an advanced fee loan.
+Not all advance-fee loans are personal loan scams, but if they are asking you for money, that is a red flag.
 In this article, I will help you identify how to spot personal loan scams and how to be aware of them.

 Credit statistics as reported by Credit Donkey stat

 When someone has financial hardships, they may be more likely to fall for one of these personal loan scams.
 You may need just a bit of money to get you through the next payday or help buy a car, in this case, the calls you get may sound like an answer to a prayer.

 No matter how sad it is, these people are out to get your money and not to help you.
 A personal loan such as this will harm your credit score in the long run, and you may end up in a debt counseling program.

 In the United States and Canada, it is illegal for a company to make a promise by phone stating that if you pay money upfront, you will receive a loan.
 The law is in effect to protect you from scams like this one.